 Applications and Audition Guidelines (BFA)

-- Modern Center Floor: A phrase of movement that travels across the floor and incorporates jumps, turns and floor work.
+A contemporary phrase of movement that travels across the floor and incorporates jumps, turns and floor work.

 BFA Transfer Audition Requirements

 An audition is required for all BFA transfer applicants.
 See the audition guidelines for the BFA program above for information.
 BFA transfer applicants wishing to be considered for advanced placement are also required to submit an online portfolio with two complete works (no excerpts): one choreographic work and one performance work.